decile-team/spear/README.md

 ## Semi-Supervised Data Programming for Data Efficient Machine Learning
 SPEAR is a library for data programming with semi-supervision.
 The package implements several recent data programming approaches including facility to programmatically label and build training data.

+### Pipeline
+* Design LFs
+* generate pickle file containing labels by passing raw data to LFs
+* Use one of the Label Aggregators(LA) to get final labels

 ### SPEAR provides functionality such as
 * development of Labeling functions(LFs)/rules/heuristics for quick labeling
 * compare against several data programming approaches